How to Book Delta Flights with Points in 2026 (Without Using SkyMiles)

 Log into your Flying Club account

-Enter route, dates, passengers, and cabin
+Enter your route, dates, number of passengers, and cabin

-Select Delta-operated flights
+Filter for Delta-operated flights

-Book with points and pay taxes/fees
+Book with points and pay taxes and fees

-Partner award space is limited
+Partner award space is limited and can disappear quickly

 Each flight segment costs additional points